Anjali-Mittal/MyBlog/README.md

 ### 🚀 Live Demo

-The application is deployed and publicly [ClickMe](https://myblog-production-f5c3.up.railway.app/) to view the live demo
+- The application is deployed
+- [ClickMe](https://myblog-production-f5c3.up.railway.app/) to view the live demo

 ---